-Our CEO & co-Founder, Scott ( a Most Admired CEO for 2020) was an expert panelist for Digital Workplace Day 2020.
+Our CEO & co-Founder, Scott (Most Admired CEO: 2020) was an expert panelist for Digital Workplace Day 2020.

 Scott offered this series of 5 short videos answering questions like "What are some bad habits that digital teams need to break?" and thinking ahead to what still needs to change the most in our evolving digital workplaces.

 We know that building a high-functioning digital workplace is important to you and hope these tips help you on that path.

 Scott Burns: Hi, this is Scott Burns, I'm the CEO and co-founder of Structural, which is a technology platform that organizations use to connect their people to opportunity and to each other.